Ferie/cssCollapse/README.md

 * ```behaviour```: this is the CSS3 transitions name that you want to use (the default is empty to let the css rules works itself)
 * ```speed```: this is the transitions speed that you want to use (the default is empty to let the css rules works itself)
 * ```delay```: this is the CSS3 transitions delay that you want to use (the default is empty to let the css rules works itself)
+* ```accordionCloseLinkClass```: this is the the class for the closing link inside the accordion, if needed (the default is 'closeAccordion')
+* ```noScrollClass```: this is the the class that you have to use in your html near the target class, if you don't want to scroll the page when the target is clicked (the default class name is 'noScroll')

 #### IMPORTANT NOTES